A machine learning route between band mapping and band structure: Results

 Here, $Z$ is a normalization constant, $\eta$ is a hyperparameter defining the width of the Gaussian prior, $\prod_{ij}$ denotes the product over all discrete momentum values sampled in the experiment and $\prod_{(i,j)(l,m)|\text{NN}}$ the product over all the NN terms.
-Detailed derivation of Eq. \eqref{equ:joint_p_mrf} is given in Supplementary Information section S1.
-Reconstruction of the bands in the photoemission BS is carried out sequentially and relies on local optimization of the MRF model parameters, $\{\Tilde{E}_{i,j}\}$, and operates efficiently on scalable hardware (see Methods).
-We further inject relevant physical knowledge to correctly resolve band crossings and nearly degenerate energies by using density functional theory (DFT) band structure calculation with semi-local approximation \cite{Perdew2001} as a starting point for the reconstruction.
-The calculation qualitatively entails such physical symmetry information for WSe$_2$, albeit not quantitatively reproducing the experimental quasiparticle BSs~\cite{Perdew2001} at all momentum coordinates.
+A detailed derivation of Eq. \eqref{equ:joint_p_mrf} is given in Supplementary Section 1.
+Reconstruction of the bands in the photoemission BS is carried out sequentially and relies on local optimization of the MRF's variables, $\{\Tilde{E}_{i,j}\}$.

+To optimize over large graphical models, we adopt multiple parallelization schemes to achieve efficient operations on scalable computing hardware.
+A single band reconstruction involving optimization over $10^4$ random variables is achieved within seconds and hyperparameter tuning within tens of minutes (see Methods, Supplementary Figs. 3-4).
+In comparison, pointwise fitting often requires hand-tuning individually and therefore difficult to scale up to whole bands accordingly within a meaningful timeframe.
+To correctly resolve band crossings and nearly degenerate energies, we further inject relevant physical knowledge in the optimization by using density functional theory (DFT) band structure calculation with semi-local approximation \cite{Perdew2001} as a starting point for the reconstruction.
+The calculation qualitatively entails such physical symmetry information for WSe$_2$, albeit not quantitatively reproducing the experimental quasiparticle BSs at all momentum coordinates.
 As shown with four DFT calculations with different exchange-correlation functionals~\cite{Perdew2001} to initiate the reconstruction for WSe$_2$ and in various cases using synthetic data with known ground truth (see Methods, Supplementary Table \ref{Table_1} and Supplementary Figs. 4-8), the reconstruction algorithm is not particularly sensitive to the initialization as long as the information about band crossings is present.
+The current framework can also support the initialization from more advanced electronic structure methods, such as $GW$ \cite{Golze2019} or that including electronic self-energies renormalized by electron-phonon coupling \cite{Zacharias2020}, when semi-local approximation yields not only quantitatively, but also qualitatively wrong quasiparticle BSs compared with the experiment.
+However, a systematic benchmark of theory and experiment goes beyond the scope of this work.